 Q: What performance does Amazon FSx for NetApp ONTAP provide?

 A: Amazon FSx for NetApp ONTAP provides consistent, sub-millisecond latencies for data stored on SSD storage, and tens of milliseconds of latency for data stored on capacity pool storage.
-Each file system can scale to hundreds of thousands of IOPS, 2 GB/s of read throughput, and 1 GB/s of write throughput.
+All file systems can scale to hundreds of thousands of IOPS, and 2 GB/s of read throughput.
+See the Amazon FSx performance documentation for more information.
 Each gigabyte of SSD storage includes 3 disk IOPS, and you can provision additional IOPS as-needed.

-When creating a file system, you specify its throughput capacity, which determines the level of network I/O performance that are supported by the file servers powering your cluster.
-When you create a file system, Amazon FSx recommends a throughput capacity for you, or you can select from the following throughput capacities: 512, 1024, and 2048 MB/s.
-For more information, please see the performance documentation guide.
+Every Amazon FSx for NetApp ONTAP ﬁle system has a throughput capacity that you conﬁgure when the ﬁle system is created and that you can change at any time.
+This throughput capacity determines the baseline and burst network speeds that are supported by the file servers powering your cluster.
+When you create a file system, Amazon FSx recommends a throughput capacity for you, or you can select from the following throughput capacities: 128, 256, 512, 1024, and 2048 MB/s.
+For more information, please see the Performance documentation user guide.

 Q: How do I scale out performance across multiple file systems?